dbos-inc/dbos-demo-apps/python/empyrical_evidences/README.md

 ## What It Does

+This application searches Hacker News for comments relevant to your favorite academic papers.
-This application uses Together.ai inference APIs to identify relevant topics in academic papers, search Hacker News for related comments and rank them.
+Specifically, it uses the Together.ai inference APIs to identify key topics in papers, then searches Hacker News for related comments and ranks them.
 It is serverlessly hosted on DBOS Cloud.

 ## How It Works